LambdaBWWunderlist/WebBackEnd/README.md

   password: STRING; // not nullable - 256 chars max
   email: STRING; // not nullable, unique - 128 chars max
+  created_at: TIMESTAMP; // defaults to now, server will handle this
-  created_at: TIMESTAMP; // defaults to now, server will handle this }
+  updated_at: TIMESTAMP; // defaults to now, server will handle this }
 ```